Ram Ben-Barak: Career

 In 1984 he joined Mossad.
 In April 1991, he was arrested in Cyprus along with three other agents of the Mossad, posing as tourists during the operation to install listening devices at the Iranian embassy in Nicosia.
 They were convicted of trespassing, fined and returned to Israel.
 From 2009 to 2011 he served as deputy head of the Mossad.
 He was loaned to the IDF and served as coordinator of special operations.

 He served as an advisor to the Israeli Embassy in Washington and a visiting research fellow at the Saban Center for Middle East Policy at the Brookings Institution.

-From November 2018 until he entered Israeli politics in April 2019, he was a member of the advisory board of Shibumi, an international business intelligence firm that was founded by veterans from Israel's intelligence community.

-Additionally, from January 2018 served as the chairman of the board at "Eye-Minders".

 On 15 January 2018, he announced he was joining the Yesh Atid party and became a member of the Knesset in April 2019.

+In October 2023, Ben-Barak announced that he would run in Yesh Atid's first leadership primary election, challenging incumbent leader Yair Lapid; on 28 March 2024, however, Ben-Barak lost the election to Lapid by 308 votes to 279.